-Q – How old must my child be to enter Kindergarten at Carlthorp School?
+Q – How old must a child be to enter Kindergarten at Carlthorp School?

-A – Children must be 5 years old by September 1st of the year they begin Kindergarten.
+A – Children must be 5 years old by September 1, of the year they begin Kindergarten.
 Most commonly, our classes are made up of students whose birthdays range from June to the following July.

-Q – How do I make an appointment to visit Carlthorp School?
+Q – How do families make an appointment to visit Carlthorp School?

-A - Tours and interviews are held on Tuesday and Thursday mornings throughout the school year.
-Please click here to fill out an Inquiry Form in the Admissions Section of our website: www.carlthorp.org.
-When completed, parents should contact our school office at (310) 451-1332 to set up an appointment.
+A – Personal tours and interviews are held on Tuesday and Thursday mornings throughout the school year.
+To schedule a tour, families must fill out an Inquiry Form in the Admissions Section of our website: www.carlthorp.org.
+When completed, parents should contact our school office at (310) 451-1332 to set up an appointment to come to campus.

-Q – How do I obtain an application to Carlthorp School?
+Q – How do families obtain an application to Carlthorp School?

 A – Online applications are made available to prospective parents following a tour of the school and an interview with a member of our Admissions Committee.